 - 1 cup oat flour (oats processed in blender)

-- 2 tbsp cocoa powder (or 1 tbsp cacao powder)
+- 2 tablespoon cocoa powder (or 1 tablespoon cacao powder)

 - ½ cup ground almonds

 - 1 chia egg or 1 normal egg

 - ¼ cup coconut oil, melted